SystemsApproach/book/scaling/global.rst

 Internet connectivity from commercial providers.
-Although the detail is not shown in the figure, today the largest provider networks (they are called tier-1) are typically built from dozens of high-end routers located in major meteropolitan areas (colloquially referred to as “NFL cities”) connected by point-to-point links (often with 100 Gbps capacity).
+Although the detail is not shown in the figure, today the largest provider networks (they are called tier-1) are typically built from dozens of high-end routers located in major metropolitan areas (colloquially referred to as “NFL cities”) connected by point-to-point links (often with 100 Gbps capacity).
 Similarly, each end-user site is typically not a single network but instead consists of multiple physical networks connected by